Experts: ‘avoid vicious cycles of anxiety’

 Avoid vicious cycles.
-It is very tempting to check the news constantly, to Google the latest virus updates, or to wash your hands every five minutes.
+It is very tempting to check the news constantly.
 But, in the long run, this is likely to make you feel even more worried.

 Limit worry time.
-It is probably impossible to completely avoid reading about or discussing the coronavirus.
-Instead, limit your exposure to half an hour of “worry time”, when you can discuss the day’s events with friends or family.
-Outside of that, find distractions such as going outside.
+Allow yourself half an hour of “worry time”, when you can discuss the day’s events with friends or family.

 Remember the good things.
 Thousands of doctors, nurses, and scientists are working day and night to beat this virus.
-And, even in lockdown, fun continues.
-For example, in Italy, one man performed a DJ set for his neighbours from his balcony.
-Community organisations have sprung up worldwide to support the vulnerable.
-Families are spending more time together.
+We are getting more quality family time.

 Focus on what you can control.
-There are still many things scientists do not know about the coronavirus – including when the pandemic will end and life can return to normal.
-So, instead, focus on the things you CAN do to protect others, like washing your hands and offering to buy groceries for people in isolation.
+Focus on the things you CAN do to protect others, like washing your hands and offering to buy groceries for people in isolation.